|

 issue as fairly as possible.
 The Order shall set a meeting date in two

-The Companion or candidate shall be given an opportunity to speak to those
+committee.
+The Companion or candidate shall be given an opportunity to

-issues if they wish.
-A vote shall be taken to determine whether to consult
+speak to those issues if they wish.
+A vote shall be taken to determine

 6. The candidate or Companion shall be informed of the results of the